lammps/lammps/doc/src/Fortran.rst

 --------

-.. f:function:: extract_global(name, dtype)
+.. f:function:: extract_global(name)

-   Overloaded function to get internal global LAMMPS data.
-Note that all currently implemented global types only return scalars or strings; all array-returning entities currently supported use :f:func:`extract_box`.
+   Function to get internal global LAMMPS data.

-   Note that type/kind/rank of the *dtype* argument is used to determine whether to return a type correspending to a C int, a C int64_t, or a C double.
-The type/kind/rank signature of dtype is checked at runtime to match that of the return value; this type of check cannot be performed at compile time.
+   Note that this function actually does not return a value, but rather associates the the pointer on the left-hand side of the assignment to point to internal LAMMPS data (with the exception of string data, which are copied returned as ordinary Fortran strings).
+Pointers must be of the correct data type to point to said data (typically INTEGER(c_int), INTEGER(c_int64_t), or REAL(c_double)) and have appropriate rank.
+   The pointer being associated with LAMMPS data is type- and rank-checked at run-time. want via an overloaded assignment operator.
 For example,

    .. code-block:: fortran